 You've heard of the post-wedding chop, but if you're a bride-to-be who already has short hair, finding inspiration and advice for your tresses can be challenging.
 But having hair above your collarbone instead of down to your waist doesn't mean you can't have a stunning hairstyle as you walk down the aisle.
 And who better to talk to than the pros?
-Hairstylists Alison Harper and Eva Scrivo are dishing on their favorite ways to rock short hair on your wedding day, as well as the tried and true tips you'll definitely want to remember.
+Hairstylists Alison Harper and Eva Scrivo are dishing on their favorite ways to rock short hair on your wedding day as well as offering tried-and-true tips you'll definitely want to remember.

 Meet the Expert

-• Eva Scrivo is the owner of Eva Scrivo Salons.
+• Eva Scrivo is a hair and makeup artist as well as the owner of the New York–based Eva Scrivo salons.

 When you're working with shorter hair, pick a style that suits your cut.
-"If you have a pixie cut, choose a style that fits your hair," says Alison Harper, owner of Alison Harper & Company.
-For something a little different, add some volume at the roots by backcombing.
-"Then softly pin the hair in the crown for a faux upsweep," says Eva Scrivo, owner of Eva Scrivo Salons.
+"If you have a pixie cut, choose a style that fits your hair," says Harper.
+For something a little different, add volume at the roots by backcombing.
+"Then softly pin the hair in the crown for a faux upsweep," says Scrivo.
 "If your hair is around chin-length, you'll have a wider array of options.
 I always encourage my brides to choose inspiration photos featuring a similar length of hair to what they plan to have on their wedding day."
 Whether you go with a faux updo or a braided headband, short hair doesn't have to be limiting!

-Another fun way to reimagine a short bridal hairstyle is play up the texture.
-Bring oomph to an effortless bob by adding some retro waves or straightening it for an ultra-sleek finish.
+Play up the texture of short hair.
+Bring oomph to an effortless bob by adding retro waves or straightening it for an ultra-sleek finish.
 With the help of a miracle-working texturizing spray or shine spray, you won't even have to worry about touch-ups.

 Whether you've had short hair all your life or you're looking to try something new, a fresh chop doesn't have to be daunting.
 If anything, you may be surprised to find how versatile a short 'do can be.
 The possibilities are truly endless!
 First and foremost, you'll want to find a style that complements your face shape and features.
 If you're not sure, this is where a hairstylist will be able to step in and lend their expertise.
 Or perhaps, you're interested in adding transformative bangs to soften or edge up your look.
-With so many different types of bangs to consider (from blunt bangs to side-swept bangs), you'll want to find similar bridal hairstyles featuring bangs to make sure that you have a clear vision of the style you desire.
+With so many different types of bangs to consider (from blunt to side-swept), you'll want to find similar bridal hairstyles featuring bangs to make sure that you have a clear vision.